Dresovense/orange3-textable/docs/doc/segmenting_data_smaller_units.rst

 measured, and so on.
 This is precisely the purpose of widget :doc:`Segment <segment>`.

-To try it out, create a new workflow with an instance of :ref:`Text Field <text_field>` connected to
+To try it out, create a new workflow with an instance of :doc:`Text Field <text_field>` connected to
 :doc:`Segment <segment>`,
 itself connected to